 (On some platforms Gnome Terminal loads vte.sh

-which sets PROMPT_COMMAND
+which sets PROMPT_COMMAND to __vte_prompt_command,

-which sends the same escape sequence as print_path_url
+which sends the same escape sequence as print_path_url.)

-will recurse into sub-directories.
+Sometimes make will recurse into sub-directories.

 Error message in those sub-directories may be relative.

-The following make
+The following make wrapper causes make to

 report to DomTerm the current directory, so it can resolve

-relative files names to absolsute file:
+relative files names to absolsute file: links.

 BASE_MAKE=/usr/bin/make if test -t 1 && is_domterm then print_path_url export MAKE=`command -v $0` $BASE_MAKE "$@" ex=$? print_path_url exit $ex else $BASE_MAKE "$@" fi

-This uses the is_domterm
+This uses the is_domterm and print_path_url

 functions defined above.